wdi-sg/wdi-project-3-there_is_no_i/README.md

 ### Objective

-:white_check_mark: Customers must be able to join the queue from a front-end interface (in this case, from a browser).
-They must be notified by SMS and must be able to submit their food orders online.
+:white_check_mark: Customers to be able to join the queue from a front-end interface (in this case, from a browser).
+They must be notified via SMS and must be able to submit their food orders online.

-:white_check_mark: Customers must be able to submit their reservation and receive email confirmations
+:white_check_mark: Customers to be able to submit their reservation and receive email confirmations.

-:white_check_mark: Takeaway front end to process takeaway orders with email confirmations
+:white_check_mark: Customers to be able to place takeaway orders with email confirmations.

-:white_check_mark: Reservation and queuing backend with automatic assignation, ordering and notification
+:white_check_mark: System to handle reservation and queuing with automatic assignation, ordering and notification.

-:white_check_mark: Order backend to process takeaway and local orders with logic to prioritise orders
+:white_check_mark: System to handle takeaway and local orders with logic to prioritise orders.

-:white_check_mark: Simple interface to find restaurants and view details
+:white_check_mark: Simple interface to find restaurants and view details.

-:white_check_mark: Simple interface to manage user accounts and business dashboard
+:white_check_mark: Simple interface to manage user accounts and business dashboard.

 ## Getting Started
 ### Prerequisites